LMa Lodge: The cosiest kasbah in Skoura’s palmgrove in 2025 ?

 Vanessa: Chefchaouen – I love it.
 Amtoudi too.
 The White Beach.
 The dunes of Erg Chigaga.

-ST: The dunes of Chigaga is a desert that one truly experiences.
-Unlike the one next to Merzouga where the dunes are just a stone throw away from the village.
+ST: The dunes of Chigaga is a desert that one truly experiences and can only be reached if one books a Morocco private tour.
+Unlike the one next to Merzouga where the dunes are just a stone throw away from the village and you can reach Merzouga by bus.

 Vanessa: Yes, indeed.
 It’s not like Merzouga.
 You have to deserve it.
 In Chigaga, the track leading to the dunes gives you time to get used to the desert.
 To its different shapes, its inhabitants, its creatures.
 And then when the sun is about to set and you start getting a little anxious, the dunes appear.
 And it was all worth it.